C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 1. **Identify the layers:** What information in this snippet addresses each dimension (technical object, textual artifact, historical trace, archival construction)?
 Notice how these overlap—the copyright notice is simultaneously technical (comment syntax), textual (attribution language), and historical (1975 date).

 2. **Provenance and dating:** Who is credited as author?
-What evidence do we have about the authorship and dating of this code?
-How reliable are the internal claims about Gates, Allen, and Davidoff's contributions?
+What dates appear?
 The code was "originally written" in 1975 but "translated" in 1983.
 What does this eight-year gap suggest about software evolution and the need for code translation as environments change?

-3. **Programming language and product type:** Looking at the title "GWMAIN" and knowing this is early Microsoft code from Bill Gates and Paul Allen, what do you think "GW" might stand for?
-(Hint: Think of a simple programming language designed to be easy for beginners—one that was very popular on early home computers.)
+3. **Programming language context:** Looking at the title "GWMAIN" and knowing this is early Microsoft code, what might "GW" stand for?
+(Hint: Think of a simple programming language designed to be easy for beginners.)
 What does the assembly language format tell us about the relationship between high-level and low-level code?
-Looking at this code snippet and considering the historical context (Bill Gates, Paul Allen, early Microsoft, 1975-1983), what kind of software product do you think this might be?

 4. **Cultural markers:** Examine how credit is attributed: "wrote a lot of stuff," "wrote a lot of other stuff and fast code."
 What does this informal, almost playful language reveal about early software culture and workplace dynamics?
-What does this snippet tell us about authorship and collaboration?
-Examine who receives credit for which contributions, and how specifically is each person's work described.

-5. **Cross-referencing:** To deepen your analysis, consult these contemporary sources:
+5. **Cross-referencing:** Consult these contemporary sources:
    * [James, Mike.
 2025 'Bill Gates Shares The Code That Launched Microsoft'.
 I Programmer](https://www.i-programmer.info/news/82-heritage/17946-bill-gates-shares-the-code-that-launched-microsoft.html)
    * [Gates, Bill.
 2025.
 'Celebrating 50 Years of Microsoft'.
 Gates Notes.](https://www.gatesnotes.com/home/home-page-topic/reader/microsoft-original-source-code)

-   How does Gates describe this collaboration in 2025 versus the informal attribution in the 1983 code comments?
-What additional context do these sources provide about the significance of this early work?
+   How does Gates describe this collaboration in 2025 versus the 1983 code comments?
+What additional historical significance do these sources attribute to this early work?

 ### 2.c The Journey of the Apollo Code: Preservation, Heritagization, and Hidden Histories - 40 minutes